JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

   --query requiredResourceAccess
 ```

-### Purpose
+**Question answered:** What API permissions does the legacy application request?

 Identify:

-- the resource API being requested,
+- the resource API being requested
-- each permission GUID,
+- each permission GUID
-- and whether each permission is an application permission or delegated permission.
+- whether each permission is an application permission or delegated permission

 The Microsoft Graph resource entry contained two `resourceAccess` objects with: